slns/fullstack-go/README.md

 ---

-## Change ENV file to your credentials. and values of the Database
+## Change ENV file to your credentials and values of the Database

 ---